 Pools acting jointly

 Manufacturers can group together to form a pool which can act jointly in meeting the emissions target.
 In forming a pool, manufacturers must respect the rules of competition law and the information that they exchange should be limited to average specific emissions of CO2, their specific emissions targets, and their total number of vehicles registered.

 Targets for smaller manufacturers

-Independent manufacturers which sell fewer than 10,000 vehicles per year and which cannot or do not wish to join a pool can propose their own emissions reduction target which is subject to approval by the Commission.
+Independent manufacturers which sell between 1000 and 10,000 vehicles per year and which cannot or do not wish to join a pool can propose their own emissions reduction target which is subject to approval by the Commission.
 The Commission decides on the basis of a set of agreed criteria which include the manufacturer's emissions reduction potential.

 Monitoring of emissions

 The Commission has set out rules on the data required to monitor the CO2 emissions of new cars.
 Monitoring reports can be found under the Documentation tab above.